wesmith/IMUtest/README.md

 complementary filter parameter *alphaACC*, *alphaMAG* is a weighting factor for a simple low-pass magnetometer filter, since there is no corresponding 'magnetic gyroscope' to use in smoothing the magnetometer data. _alphaMAG_ ~ 1 is a very strong smoothing filter, and _alphaMAG_ ~ 0 is a very weak filter.

+**ANALYSIS** A series of experiments were performed to examine the effects of *alphaACC* and *alphaMAG* on roll, pitch, and heading values.
+Each experiment lasted about 12 to 14 seconds, where the Pololu IMU (link at bottom) was manipulated by hand in a random, quasi-periodic fashion in roll, pitch, and heading.
+The goal here was to explore the effects of the two weighting parameters on the smoothness of the roll, pitch, and heading output, and not to try to determine absolute accuracy of the IMU in three dimensions.
+To determine such accuracy would require some kind of orientation-truth device (either a calibrated mechanical support system or an optical 3D motion-mensuration system) which is not within the scope of this current effort.

 **_5/19/17 UPDATE_**